 My client drew up quite a short list of when she wanted to be contacted by her team. it involved instances of fire, death, ill health or a serious client complaint from one of their top 10 clients.
 Plus, they were not to email her (that's too easy), they needed to phone her.
 By making them phone her, this guaranteed that much of the small mundane stuff just wouldn't be seen to be important enough to phone her to bother her on holiday.

 3) Set rules on emails so she just didn't see her emails when away

 My client will set up rules on her email so that her number 2 automatically gets forwarded all her emails, and the replies to these get taken OUT of her inbox.
 That way when she comes back her inbox wouldn't be bulging.
 Nor will she be tempted to check her email whilst she is away and get drawn back into work.

-Set expectations with clients about what will happen when she is away
+4) Set expectations with clients about what will happen when you are away

 In the week before she goes away, my client will do a holiday plan with her team.
 This will have a few parts.
-One of which will be a brainstorm by her to make sure that she has got everything out of her head, which needs to happen whilst she is away and who will be doing it.
-Plus a check with every team member to see if they have anything coming up which will need her input and how this can be managed differently.
+One of which will be a brainstorm by her to make sure that she has got everything out of her head that needs to happen whilst she is away and who will be doing it.
+Plus a check-in with every team member to see if they have anything coming up that will need her input and how this can be managed differently.

-To paraphrase a popular quote “you get the practice you deserve”.
-I.e. if you make yourself indispensable to your practice either consciously or sub-consciously then you will never be able to take a proper break from your practice.
+To paraphrase a popular quote, "you get the practice you deserve".
+If you make yourself indispensable to your practice either consciously or sub-consciously then you will never be able to take a proper break from your practice.
 All you've then done is built another job for yourself.
 Is that what you set out to do when you started up your practice?